If you came directly to this page you may wish to read page one first.

 A wing of the cloister

-At the end of the XVIth century Pope Sixtus V started a large renovation of St. John Lateran by building a new side fašade.
+At the end of the XVIth century Pope Sixtus V started a large renovation of the basilica by building a new side fašade.
 The transept was modified by Pope Clement VIII.
 Pope Innocent X commissioned Francesco Borromini the redesign of the five naves for the 1650 Jubilee.
-Only the 1370 ciborium and parts of the main nave pavement (early XVth century) were left in situ.
+Only the 1370 canopy and parts of the main nave pavement (early XVth century) were left in situ.
 Most monuments and decorations were lost, but some of them were placed in the cloister in a rather haphazard arrangement.

 The exhibits on display in the cloister cover a long period of time, from Roman altars to Renaissance funerary monuments.
 Art historians have been able to identify the former location in the basilica of some of them, but of others we only know they were there.
 Several parts of the ancient basilica were damaged by fire in 1308 and 1361.